- KEY TAKEAWAYS

 IRAs are not limited like an employer plan in terms of what you can invest in.
 You are free to choose most types of investments in order to reduce fees or better diversify.

 Opening an IRA is straightforward; in fact, it takes just a few clicks at Betterment.
-What you really need to consider is whether a Roth IRA or a Traditional IRA is right for you.
+What you really need to consider is whether a Roth or Traditional IRA is right for you.

 Consider the Tax Benefits